-The next page for downloading will appear as shown below.
-Note that this image has been cropped for your reference.
-The correct one to download is the one marked 'Mac OS X' and the file is named 'jdk-8u144-macosx-x64.dmg'.
-Apparently, Oracle has not realized that Apple has renamed their OS to macOS!
+The next page for downloading will appear as shown below (this image has been cropped for your reference).
+The correct one to download is the one marked 'Mac OS X' and the file is named 'jdk-8u152-macosx-x64.dmg'.
+Apparently, Oracle has not realised that Apple has renamed their OS to macOS!
 To start the downloading process, you must first accept the license agreement for the item (indicated by the red arrow in the figure below).
-Assuming that you accepted the license, and you clicked on the 'Accept License Agreement' radio button.
+Assuming that you accepted the license, and you clicked on the 'Accept License Agreement' button.

 This is followed by a click on the file name (indicated by the red arrow in the figure below), the download of the file will start.
 Wait for the download to finish and you will find the downloaded file in your 'Downloads' folder (assuming that you have not changed this default location).

 If you wish, you can also download the demo (and sample) files and the API documentation files from the same web site.
 Note that these files are not necessary for developing Android software but they are useful if (a) you want to play around with the demos and samples from Google and (b) the API documentation files are important to you.
 Anyway, you are encouraged to download and install these files.